pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Command group for WBEM servers.

-      This command group defines commands to inspect and manage core components of a WBEM server including server attributes, namespaces, the Interop namespace, management profiles, and access to profile central instances.
+      This command group defines commands to inspect and manage core components of a WBEM server including server attributes, namespaces, compiling MOF, the Interop namespace, management profiles, and access to profile central instances.

       In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'server' keyword.